 For the "computer-less" setup, you need a serially driven display (9600 baud).

 LCD displays are easy.
 The only other things needed are a Morse key and a source of 5v or so.
 I use a USB port from my computer, or USB charger.
 Depending on your taste for buying new batteries and the demands of your LCD panel, it could also probably be run from batteries.
-Suitable LCD panels can be found on eBay, but for a reliable, dependable source, for which I for one am happy to pay a premium: Sparkfun (16x2, 5v) $25 + p&p at 4/18) (3v3 version avail, too), or take a Hobbytronics serial backpack £6 + p&p at 4/18) and marry it to one of their LCD panels spec'd for the widely used Hitachi HD44780 interface.
-(They have an 8x2 Character LCD, backlit, panel for £7.20 + p&p at 4/18)
+Suitable LCD panels can be found on eBay, but for a reliable, dependable source, for which I for one am happy to pay a premium: Sparkfun (16x2, 5v) $25 + p&p at 4/18) (3v3 version avail, too), or take something like the once-available, wonderful Hobbytronics serial backpack £6 + p&p at 4/18) and marry it to one of their LCD panels spec'd for the widely used Hitachi HD44780 interface.
+(They had an 8x2 Character LCD, backlit, panel for £7.20 + p&p at 4/18)

 ----- Alternative setup....